 Aikman secured three Super Bowl rings for Dallas and called the shots for Jerry Jones' team for 12 years, but Tony Romo holds a majority of the franchise's records.
 Another name I can't leave out is Roger Staubach, who won two titles in the 1970s and became a six-time Pro-Bowler for America's Team.

-The Dallas Cowboys have had several NFL quarterbacks throughout the years, including Don Meredith, Danny White, Jon Kitna, former head coach Jason Garrett, Eddie Lebaron, Bernie Kosar, Randall Cunningham, Rodney Peete, Gary Hogeboom, Quincy Carter, Craig Morton, Drew Bledsoe and Kellen Moore.
+The Dallas Cowboys have had several NFL quarterbacks throughout the years, including Don Meredith, Danny White, Jon Kitna, former head coach Jason Garrett, Eddie Lebaron, Bernie Kosar, Randall Cunningham, Rodney Peete, Gary Hogeboom, Quincy Carter, Craig Morton, Vinny Testaverde, Drew Bledsoe and Kellen Moore.

-They boast a pretty decent one right now in Dak Prescott, so fans need not worry through the offseason and preseason who will be at the helm battling the Washington Redskins, Philadelphia Eagles and New York Giants in the NFC East.
+They boast a pretty decent one right now in Dak Prescott, so fans need not worry through the offseason and preseason who will be at the helm battling the The Washington Football Team, Philadelphia Eagles and New York Giants in the NFC East.

-The best quarterback in Dallas Cowboys history is a contentious debate among Cowboys fans, but I’ll attempt to rank the top 5.
+The best quarterback in Dallas Cowboys history is a contentious debate among Cowboys fans, but I'll attempt to rank the top five.

 5. Dak Prescott

 For all the flak he receives, Cowboys quarterback Dak Prescott actually been one of the most efficient passers to ever don the navy and silver.

-As of the 2020 season, Prescott’s 1.7 career interception percentage is the lowest of anyone on this list and among Cowboys quarterbacks attempted at least 300 passes.
+As of the end of the 2020 season, Prescott's 1.7 career interception percentage is the lowest of anyone on this list and tops among Cowboys quarterbacks attempted at least 300 passes.
 His job is even easier considering he has a top-flight receiver like Amari Cooper and still has running back Ezekiel Elliott in his back pocket.

 4. Danny White